 Who can we help?

-- We can offer support to single ladies living alone or with their children or fatherless children living alone (children must be under 25 years old).
+- We can offer support to single ladies living alone or only with their children.

 - Applicants must live in a West Midlands county and no more than 60 miles from Birmingham Town Hall.